finanalyst/raku-pod-render/Pod2HTML2.md

 *  There is a clear distinction between what is needed for a particular output format, eg., HTML or MarkDown, and what is needed to render Pod.
 Thus, HTML requires css and headers, etc. MarkDown requires the anchors to connect a Table of Contents to specific Headers in the text to be written in a specific way.

-*  `Pod::To::HTML` subclass allows for a more flexible provision of css or other assets.
+*  `Pod::To::HTML2` subclass allows for a more flexible provision of css or other assets.

 *  The `source-wrap` template can be completely rewritten to allow for different assets.